cloudwatt/nixpkgs-tungsten/README.md

 Note: for the rest of this README, it is not mandatory to subscribe to
       this channel.
-It is only used to download prebuilt expressions instead of locally compile them.
+It is only used to download prebuilt expressions instead of locally build them.

 ### Build OpenContrail Components